 Between 1492 and 1503 Columbus completed four round trips to the Americas thus marking the beginning of European exploration and the colonization of the American continent.
 He is also credited with kick-starting the transatlantic slave trade and initiating the genocide of the Hispaniola natives.

 In 1500 Columbus was arrested whilst on his third journey to the Americas and brought back to Spain in chains.
 He had been accused of tyranny during his governorship.
 Although later released he was never to be governor again.
 This led to a prolonged period of litigation between the crown and the Columbus family, the family alleging that the crown had reneged on its contractual obligations to Columbus and his heirs.
 These disputes dragged on until 1790.

-Until his death in 1506 Columbus believed he had reached the Indies.
+Until his death from heart failure, in Valladolid, on the 20th May 1506 Columbus believed he had reached the Indies.
 It was only in his travel journals of 1502 – 1504 that the scholar Amerigo Vespucci, after whom the lands were called, speculated that the newly discovered lands were a separate continent.